What is the Synchrotron and its structural techniques used for?

 Thursday, April 26, 2018

-IAE – Lecture Hall, Building 29 – Triolet Campus – Montpellier
+IAE – Lecture Hall in Building 29 – Triolet Campus – Montpellier

 How does a synchrotron work?
-What experiments can be conducted there?
-How can we access it?
-This lecture will briefly present what a synchrotron is and how techniques based on synchrotron radiation can help us in our research activities.
+What kinds of experiments can be conducted there?
+How does one gain access to it?
+This lecture will provide a brief overview of what a synchrotron is and how techniques based on synchrotron radiation can assist us in our research activities.

-Synchrotron radiation has exceptional characteristics compared to that of sources available in laboratories:
+Synchrotron radiation has exceptional characteristics compared to that of laboratory sources:

 • High brightness and spatial resolution